aikostov20/LogicGame2022/README.md

 <pre>git clone https://github.com/AIKostov20/LogicGame2022.git</pre>

-<p>Or you can download the .zip file from the repository.
-Go into the "Source" folder and then click the LogicGame.sln file.</p>
+<p>Or you can downoload the zip file from the repository.
+Go into Source folder and then click the LogicGame.sln file.</p>